-Before running the publisher, you will also need to obtain a directory of CMOR tables, used by PrePARE to check the metadata of your files.
-You can get this directory either using esgprep or by cloning the git repository.
+Before running the publisher for CMIP6, you will need to obtain a directory of CMOR tables, used by PrePARE to check the metadata of your files.
+You can get this directory either using esprep or by cloning the git repository.